 *Authors are responsible for determining the version allowed for deposit by the publisher/journal prior to submitting it to the Henderson Repository.
 See the Sherpa/RoMEO database.

 ** All data must be scrubbed of personal information prior to submission.

-Do I have to be a member of STTI to access items in, or submit items to, the Henderson Repository?
+Do I have to be a member of Sigma to access items in, or submit items to, the Henderson Repository?

-You do not need to be a member of STTI to access the full resources of the Henderson Repository.
+You do not need to be a member of Sigma to access the full resources of the Henderson Repository.
 It is freely and openly available to everyone interested in nursing research.